Via LawMeme, Jack Balkin has consulted the I Ching on the future of copyright extensions, and The Oracle

 In 1999, three Yosemite tourists were found dead, and then a Yosemite nature guide was found beheaded.
 Several months later the killer

-.
+was caught.
 It was Cary Stayner, Steven's older brother.
 He offered a confession in exchange for child pornography, claiming that if he had had access to child pornography, he probably wouldn't have committed the crimes.

 (He didn't receive the pornography, but confessed anyway.)